MCPinch/MCPinch.github.io/XMASCTF.md

 Make these files in my _/home/starbug_ directory and backup to _/home/starbug_... execute _backup_ aaaaannnnnnddddd
 Drops root shell!
 Get root flag :)

+- Use wildcard wisely, not wildly.
+A user can find a way to change things in unexpected ways...

 ![Rarityhappy](/SiteImages/tumblr_m4aapqcT8O1r3k1m8o6_500.png)